 How do I apply?

 These pages provide detailed information about what is required by the university to apply.
-However, the Division requires that applicants provide some additional documents, as explained below.
+However, the Department requires that applicants provide some additional documents, as explained below.

 What are the application deadlines?

-Although the University admits students for post-baccalaureate study four times per year, the Political Science Division admits new students into its masters degree program only twice per year, Fall and Spring.
-For Fall admission, application packets are due to both the Office of Admissions and to the Political Science division by April 1.
+Although the University admits students for post-baccalaureate study four times per year, the Political Science Department admits new students into its masters degree program only twice per year, Fall and Spring.
+For Fall admission, application packets are due to both the Office of Admissions and to the Political Science Department by April 30.
 There is a late application deadline for candidates with compelling reasons.
-Those contemplating a late application should contact the Graduate Committee Chair (email@example.com) before undertaking the effort.
+Those contemplating a late application should contact Chris Shortell, the Graduate Committee Chair, before undertaking the effort.
 For Spring admission, the due date is November 1

 - Non-refundable $65 application fee (no cash)